-Rule Change: Open
+Rule Change: Completed

 Overview

-Our more preferable draft rule provides for:
+Our final rule is largely consistent with the draft rule and provides for:

-- A four year extension of AEMO’s interim buyer and supplier of last resort powers for the Dandenong LNG storage facility
+- A four year extension of AEMO’s interim buyer and supplier of last resort powers for the Dandenong LNG storage facility.

-- A rules-based arbitration mechanism to be called upon if a dispute arises about the extension of the LNG storage agreement between AEMO and the Dandenong storage facility operator, APA
+- A rules-based arbitration mechanism to be called upon if a dispute arises about the extension of the LNG storage agreement between AEMO and the Dandenong storage facility operator, APA.

 - Additional measures to limit the costs that AEMO may otherwise incur under the interim arrangements.